 Most importantly, Youth Council members will play an active role in helping the City address issues that affect young people in our community.
 This eight-month program prepares young people to become community and civic leaders and gives them the confidence to know they can make a difference.

-Youth Council will be comprised of up to 18 students in grades 10-12 who reside in the Springdale School District.
-This includes students in public, private, and charter school, and home-school students.
+Youth Council will be comprised of up to 20 students in grades 11-12 who reside in the Springdale School District.
+This includes students at Springdale High School, Har-ber High School, Shiloh Christian School, Don Tyson School of Innovation and Haas Hall Academy.